 Events are engendered in a primary historization.
-In other words, history is already producing itself on the stage where it will be played out once it has been written down, both within the subject and outside him.
+In other words, history is already producing itself on the stage where it will be played out, once it has been written down, both within the subject and outside him.

-At such and such a period, some riot or other in the Faubourg Saint-Antoine is lived by its actors as a victory or defeat of the Parlement or the Court; at another, as a victory or defeat of the proletariat or the bourgeoisie.
-And although it is "the peoples" (to borrow an expression from the Cardinal de Retz) who foot its bill, it is not at all the same historical event-I mean that the two events do not leave the same sort of memory behind in men's minds.
+At such and such a period, some riot or other in the Faubourg Saint-Antoine is experienced by its actors as a victory or defeat of the Parlement or the Court; at another, as a victory or defeat of the proletariat or the bourgeoisie.
+And although it is 'the peoples' (as Cardinal de Retz would have said) who always foot its bill, it is not at all the same historical event - I mean that the two events do not leave the same sort of memory behind in men's minds.

-This is to say that, with the disappearance of the reality of the Parlement and the Court, the first event will return to its traumatic value, admitting a progressive and authentic effacement, unless its sense is deliberately revived.
-Whereas the memory of the second event will remain very much alive even under censorship-in the same way that the amnesia of repression is one of the most lively forms of memory-as long as there are men to place their revolt under the command of the struggle for the coming to political power of the proletariat, that is to say, men for whom we can assume that the key words of dialectical materialism have a meaning.
+This is to say that, with the disappearance of the reality of the Parlement and the Court, the first event will return to its traumatic value, admitting a progressive and authentic effacement, unless its meaning is deliberately revived.
+Whereas the memory of the second event will remain very much alive even under censorship - in the same way that the amnesia of repression is one of the most lively forms of memory - as long as there are men to place their revolt under the command of the struggle for the coming to political power of the proletariat, that is to say, men for whom the key-words of dialectical materialism will have a meaning.

-At this point it would be too much to say that I was about to carry these remarks over into the field of psychoanalysis, since they are there already, and since the disentanglement which they bring about in psychoanalysis between the technique of deciphering the unconscious and the theory of instincts-to say nothing of the theory of drives-goes without saying.
+At this point it would be too much to say that I was about to carry these remarks over into the field of psychoanalysis, since they are there already, and since the disentanglement that they bring about in psychoanalysis between the technique of deciphering the unconscious and the theory of instincts - to say nothing of the theory of drives - goes without saying.

-What we teach the subject to recognize as his unconscious is his history-that is to say, we help him to perfect the contemporary historization of the facts which have already determined a certain number of the historical "turning points" in his existence.
-But if they have played this role, it is already as facts of history, that is to say, insofar as they have been recognized in one particular sense or censored in a certain order.
+What we teach the subject to recognize as his unconscious is his history - that is to say, we help him to perfect the present historization of the facts that have already determined a certain number of the historical 'turning-points' in his existence.
+But if they have played this role, it is already as facts of history, that is to say, in so far as they have been recognized in one particular sense or censored in a certain order.

-Thus, every fixation at a so-called instinctual stage is above all a historical scar: a page of shame that is forgotten or undone, or a page of glory which compels.
-But what is forgotten is recalled in acts, and undoing-what-has-been-done is opposed to what is said elsewhere, just as obligation perpetuates in the symbol the very mirage in which the subject found himself trapped.
+Thus, every fixation at a so-called instinctual stage is above all a historical scar: a page of shame that is forgotten or undone, or a page of glory that compels.
+But what is forgotten is recalled in acts, and undoing what has been done is opposed to what is said elsewhere, just as compulsion perpetuates in the symbol the very mirage in which the subject found himself trapped.

 To put it briefly, the instinctual stages, when they are being lived, are already organized in subjectivity.
-And to put it clearly, the subjectivity of the child who registers as defeats and victories the heroic chronicle of the training of his sphincters, taking pleasure throughout it in the Imaginary sexualization of his cloacal orifices, turning his excremental expulsions into aggressions, his retentions into seductions, and his movements of release into symbols-this subjectivity is not fundamentally different from the subjectivity of the psychoanalyst who in order to understand them, tries his skill at reconstituting the forms of love which he calls pregenital.
+And to put it clearly, the subjectivity of the child who registers as victories and defeats the heroic chronicle of the training of his sphincters, enjoying

+(jouissant) the imaginary sexualization of his cloacal orifices, turning his excremental expulsions into aggressions, his retentions into seductions, and his movements of release into symbols - this subjectivity is not fundamentally different from the subjectivity of the psychoanalyst who, in order to understand them, tries to reconstitute the forms of love that he calls pregenital.